ExcelFunctions.net Logo

 The Inverse trig. functions are discussed further on the Wikipedia Inverse Trigonometric Functions Page

-Basic Description
+Function Description

-The Excel ASIN function calculates the arcsine (ie. the inverse sine) of a given number, and returns an angle, in radians, between -π/2 and π/2.
+The Excel ASIN function calculates the arcsine (i.e. the inverse sine) of a given number, and returns an angle, in radians, between -π/2 and π/2.

-The format of the function is :
+The syntax of the function is:

-ASIN( Number )
+ASIN( number )

-Where the Number argument is the value, between -1 and +1, for which you want to calculate the arcsine.
+Where the number argument is the value, between -1 and +1, for which you want to calculate the arcsine.

 Converting from Radians to Degrees

-If you want the angle returned by the Asin function to be expressed in degrees, you can convert it, using the Excel Degrees function :
+If you want the angle returned by the Asin function to be expressed in degrees, you can convert it, using the Excel Degrees function:

-=DEGREES( Radians )
+=DEGREES( radians )

-An example of this is included below.
+An example of this is provided below.

 A